pdxsam2/led_controller/README.md

 	On a more Rust-relevant front, however, I also want to abstract the functionality of the modes into a larger object (similar to this: https://github.com/stm32-rs/stm32f1xx-hal/blob/master/examples/timer-interrupt-rtic.rs).
 I think this would get me a bit deeper into how Rust objects interact with eachother and overall be a more developer-friendly design.

 ### [Demo Video](youtube.com)
+###### Bug: As I was recording the demo the strip started changing modes after all of the colors were on...
+I spent a couple hours trying to solve this but couldn't figure it out so if you have any suggestions please let me know.